5 Min ReadJanuary 29, 2024

 Car shoppers continue to flock to dealerships, even as the mainstream press, fueled by only a few direct-to-consumer success stories, says otherwise.
 Despite these few exceptions, the American consumer still prefers the brick-and-mortar dealership experience.
 The CDK annual Ease of Purchase survey revealed that 70% of customers relied on their local auto retailers to complete the entire car buying journey at the dealership.
 This preference is strongest among first-time buyers.
 On average, less than 2% of those surveyed bought a car fully online.
 In an upcoming study on EV ownership, even half of Tesla buyers said they bought their car entirely at a “dealership.”

-2. Consumers Don’t Want to Use Dealership Service
+2. Consumers Don’t Want To Use Dealership Service

 A growing number of owners who seek vehicle repair and maintenance work prefer auto dealership Service departments over other repair facilities.
 That’s according to a recent CDK survey of over 2,000 service shoppers.
 It found 43% of consumers prefer dealership Service centers, a two-percentage-point increase from 2022 and nearly 10 percentage points ahead of independent repair facilities.